yatt-ai/yattie/README.md

 ## Roadmap

 See the [open issues](https://github.com/dacoaster/yattie/issues) for a list of known issues.
-See the [open feature requests](https://features.yattie.ai) for a list of current feature requests.
+See the [open feature requests](https://github.com/dacoaster/yattie/labels/enhancement) for a list of current feature requests.

-- [Top Feature Requests](https://features.yattie.ai) (Add your votes using the up or down arrows!)
+- [Top Feature Requests](https://github.com/dacoaster/yattie/labels/enhancement) (Add your votes using the a thumbs up or down!)
 - [Top Bugs](https://github.com/dacoaster/yattie/issues?q=is%3Aissue+is%3Aopen+label%3Abug+sort%3Areactions-%2B1-desc) (Add your votes using the 👍 reaction)
 - [Newest Bugs](https://github.com/dacoaster/yattie/issues?q=is%3Aopen+is%3Aissue+label%3Abug)